smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ④ Sort by creation date or name (ascending or descending).

-⑤ Look up the versions of the template.
+⑤ Look up the versions of the table template.

 ⑥ View table template details.